gnolang/gno-by-example/README.md

 #### Metadata header

 A markdown header with some specific metadata is mandatory.
-That makes possible to the generator script to correctly parse and organize examples.
+This makes it possible for the tutorial generator script to correctly parse and organize examples.
-`title` and `section` values have to be set as fromatter metadata at the top of the markdown file:
+`title` and `section` values have to be set as part of the metadata at the top of the markdown file:

 ```md
 ---